Miss Virgin Islands' Outstanding Teen

 The Miss Virgin Islands' Outstanding Teen competition is the pageant that previously selected the representative for the U.S. Virgin Islands in the Miss America's Outstanding Teen pageant.
-There has not been a representative from the U.S. Virgin Islands at the national pageant since 2015.
+However, a representative from the U.S. Virgin Islands has not been selected for the national pageant since 2015.

 Results summary

-The year in parentheses indicates the year of the Miss America's Outstanding Teen competition the award/placement was garnered.
+The year in parentheses indicates the year of the Miss America's Outstanding Teen competition, in which the award/placement was garnered.